jinniluo/ad-free/README.md

 # A chrome extension for removing ads on the web page.

-intall from chrome extension and you could test it on the following wesites (also other websites) to test the results: http://font.chinaz.com/ http://cn.dealmoon.com/
+install this extension from Chrome and you could test it on the following wesites (also other websites) to test the results: http://font.chinaz.com/ http://cn.dealmoon.com/